dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 “Mr. Glass,” I shook his hand and then Whitley did too.
 He was a big deal in town.

 He led us through his open floor plan, past a full sized grand piano to his Florida room.
 A Florida room is like a living room, but the furniture is cheaper and the walls are all windows.
-This furniture was probably not cheaper than the living room furniture, but it was made to mimic a cheaper style while retaining its class.
+The furniture in this room was probably not cheaper than the living room furniture, but it was made to mimic a cheaper style while retaining its class.
 And the windows all looked out onto the beach.

 Glass had an attendant bring us both juice.

 “I’ve heard what you’re up to.
 Go ahead, Truman.
 Give me your speech.”
-Philip Glass moved to Florida from Maryland, and he was the only person I knew with that accent.
+Philip Glass had moved to Florida from Maryland, and he was the only person I knew with that accent.

 “Well, Mr. Glass, thank you for inviting us in without any notice.
 You’ve heard right.
 I’m running for mayor.
 I’m the right man for the job.
 We’re the good guys.
 I’ve been out for a few days spreading the message that ‘Truman is Seahaven Island’.
 But I’m not here to convince you.
 What I need is to know what you’ve seen.”